aextech/restful-api-v3-doc/english.md

   Parameter name | Description
   ----- | ---------
-  Mk_type | trading area, such as cnc
-  Coinname| coin name, for example: coinname=btc, get the market data of the btc/cnc transaction pair; coinname=all, get the market data of all valid transaction pairs under the cnc trading area
+  mk_type | trading area, such as cnc coinname| coin name, for example: coinname=btc, get the market data of the btc/cnc transaction pair; coinname=all, get the market data of all valid transaction pairs under the cnc trading area

   Normal response (json)
   ```